llawrencium52/alx-low_level_programming/0x03-debugging/README.md

-going crazy with these readmes
+tired from all these readmes